thisisashwinraj/Elxsi-Mathematical-Python-Package/README.md

 All pull requests are reviewed on a monthly rolling basis.
 Your understanding is appreciate during this review process.

 # License and Project Status
-The package and all other resources are distributed under GNU General Public License v3.0.
+The package and other resources are distributed under GNU General Public License v3.0.
 This package is compatible with all operating systems.
 The latest released stable version of elxsi is v1.0.4 & is available to be installed on any local system for general use through pip installer from [Pypi](https://pypi.org/project/elxsi/) (and other indexes) using requirement specifiers.
 Checkout the pip documentation v21.1.1 [here](https://pip.pypa.io/en/stable/) for any information regarding the installer.
 All the  commit-level changes are logged in the ~/changelog.